 |Disability Types |||Policies |||Frequently Asked Questions |||Employment Opportunities|

-American River College's Disabled Student Programs & Services is specifically designed to open the doors to educational opportunity for students with disabilities.
+American River College's Disability Services & Programs for Students is specifically designed to open the doors to educational opportunity for students with disabilities.
 Our purpose is to provide an equal opportunity for students to gain the maximum benefit from their educational experiences.
 The philosophy of DSPS is to encourage independence and personal empowerment.

 Specialized services and academic accommodations are provided to meet the individual needs of students with disabilities to help them achieve successful completion of their college goals.

 NEW STUDENTS - WHERE TO BEGIN:

-In order to initiate services with the Disabled Student Programs and Services office, please complete the following:
+In order to initiate services with the Disability Services & Programs for Students office, please complete the following:

 - Complete the application to attend American River College.
 If you need assistance with the application, you may visit the eServices office for support, or you may also complete the application in the Assistive Technology Lab in the DSPS Office.